SirCabirus/Atommaster/README.md

 If the CTRL key is pressed before a beam is fired, the atoms can be set manually.
 If all atoms have been set manually, they will be hidden when the CTRL key is pressed again.
+However, by pressing the L key, the atoms can be revealed again and the beam paths made visible.

 The E key is used to evaluate the game.
 The game field shows
 - which atoms have been detected